Gh0styTongue/My-YT-Comment-Tool/README.md

 This application uses a hardcoded API key for accessing the YouTube Data API.
 Please be aware of the following:

 -   **Quota Limits:** The YouTube Data API has a daily usage quota.
 Processing a very large number of comments may temporarily exhaust this quota.
 -   **API Key Usage:** The provided API key is for demonstration purposes.
-For heavy use, it is recommended to generate and use your own key from the [Google Cloud Console](https://console.cloud.google.com/).
+For heavy use, it is highly recommended to generate and use your own key.